themouette/fossil-core/doc/getting-started.md

 Here we are, there is a simple todo app that poorly does the job.
 Next part is about make our application more user friendly by leveraging Fossil tools.

-For instance, index view is recreated everytime user gets back to the list, this is useless, Fossil provides easy view reuse capabilities.
+For instance, index view is recreated every time user gets back to the list, this is useless, Fossil provides easy view reuse capabilities.

 Another Enhancement that should be done before going in production is providing